ms264556/zd1200_task/README.md

 ## Building steps:

-1)	Untar zd1200_task.tar.gz file using
-$ `tar -xvf zd1200_task.tar.gz`

-2)	Change the directory to zd1200_task
-$ `cd zd1200_task`

-3) Change the directory to linux-mips
-$ `cd linux/kernels/linux-mips`

-4)	apply the patch by using git apply
-$ `git apply --reject --whitespace=fix  ../../../zd1200.patch`

-5)	Change the directory to buildroot
+1)	Change the directory to buildroot
-$ `cd ../../../buildroot`
+$ `cd buildroot`

-6) Give the build command in the buildroot directory
+2) Give the build command in the buildroot directory
 $ `sudo make PROFILE=zd1200 `

-7) While kernel is getting compiled, it asks for some configurations, press Enter for all
+3) While kernel is getting compiled, it asks for some configurations, press Enter for all

-8) It will be built successfully and ends with providing a version number
+4) It will be built successfully and ends with providing a version number